top of page

 Quiet Pecos

 Funny to look back at the last several years and take note of where I’ve fished.
-Some rivers I’ve fished more than others.
-Some I’ve blown off, while others came back as mainstays.
-Just like the rivers I’ve gotten to know and witnessed their subtle changes, I also admit to witnessing myself going through changes—or better, realizing them in past tense.
+Some places I’ve fished more than others, some have been blown off, while others have come back as mainstays.
+Just like the rivers I’ve gotten to know and witnessed through their subtle changes, I admit I’ve also watched myself change—or better yet, realized it in past tense.

-I had to go up a size in boots this year or last.
-Can’t remember exactly when.
-Was it age, feet spreading out?
-Or toenail fungus that has totally messed up my feet?
-Note: no one ever told me to put socks on under wading boots.
-I figured, neoprene booties built in—why socks?
-Weird.
-Never wore underwear under my wetsuit… same same.
+I did have to go up a size in boots this year… or last.
+I can’t remember exactly when.
+Was it due to age and feet having a tendency to spread out?
+Or my toenail fungus that has totally fucked up my feet?
+Note here: no one ever told me to put socks on under my wading boots.
+I figured neoprene booties built into my waders—why socks?
+That seemed weird.
+I never wore underwear under my wetsuit… same same.

-A year of sockless, sweaty feet fishing 3–4 days a week gave me wicked athlete’s foot.
-I thought my waders were leaking.
-The amount of liquid pouring out of the feet suggested so—until I realized it was sweat, foot juice, and my poor hooves had been marinading.
-That went to my nails… self-explanatory, just think “snail shell.”
+A year of sockless, sweaty feet—fishing on average three to four days a week—gave me wicked athlete’s foot.
+For a while, I thought my waders were leaking.
+The amount of liquid pouring out of the feet suggested as much, until I realized it was sweat—foot juice—and my poor hooves had been marinading.
+That, in turn, went to my nails, and the rest is self-explanatory, needing no visuals except the phrase snail shell.

 There are several miles of the Pecos River that are very fishy.
-Elevation and stocking play a role, as do more remote sections that require a good hike, yielding wild browns and occasionally the state fish, NM Cutthroat, to a nice dry-fly presentation.
-Popular river, some bait, mostly catch-and-release sections—thankfully.
-Locals could pound this water into scarcity if not monitored.
+Elevation and stocking play a role, as do the more remote sections that require a good hike and also yield wild browns and, occasionally, the state fish—New Mexico cutthroat—rising to a well-presented dry fly.
+It’s a popular river, with some bait sections and mostly catch-and-release water, thankfully.
+Locals could pound this river into scarcity if it weren’t monitored.

-In my exploration, I’ve found a sweet little area that suits me well now.
-More seclusion, more hike, more remote, quieter.
-Rumors of a cinnamon-colored black bear—only fresh scat so far, no nose-to-nose encounters yet.
-Alarmed by rutting elk just beyond the willows, snorting, clashing racks, bugling up close.
+In my exploration, I’ve found a sweet little area that suits me well at this point.
+A little more seclusion.
+A little more hike.
+A little more remote and a bit quieter.
+There are rumors of a cinnamon-colored black bear—I’ve only seen fresh scat so far, no nose-to-nose encounter yet.
+I’ve been startled by rutting elk just beyond the willows, snorting, clashing racks, and bugling at close and personal distances.
 I think it’s my kind of place.

 Fish on.